Naominour/easyai-chat/README.md

 - **Multiple AI Providers** – Seamlessly switch between OpenAI’s **ChatGPT**, Anthropic’s **Claude**, and Google’s **Gemini**
 - **Custom System Prompts** – Control AI responses for a tailored experience
 - **Flexible Display Options** – Use an **inline chat** or a **floating popup button**
-- **User Interaction Limits** – Set a max number of free queries before prompting users to download your app
+- **User Interaction Limits** – Set a maximum number of free queries before prompting users to download your app
 - **Easy Shortcode Integration** – Add AI chat anywhere with `[easyai_chat]`
-- **Customizable UI** – Adjust chat colors, button positioning, and styling to match your brand
+- **Customizable UI** – Adjust chat colours, button positioning, and styling to match your brand
 - **Boosts Engagement** – Encourages users to interact and explore your app for extended features

 > **Perfect for customer support, expert Q&A, and interactive AI-powered engagement!**